giuseppefioccola/draft-fioccola-ippm-rfc7799bis/draft-fioccola-ippm-rfc7799bis.md

 # Operational Considerations

-This document has no Operational Considerations.
+In general, any new metric or method implies the development of the Operations and Management practices and requirements, as highlighted in
+{{?I-D.ietf-opsawg-rfc5706bis}}.

+The Operational aspects are different depending if the method is Active, Passive or Hybrid.

-It is expected that each document that describes a measurement method will include a specific Operational Considerations sections to address the Operations and Management aspects.
+It is expected that each document that describes a measurement method include a specific Operational Considerations section to address the operational and manageability aspects.

 # Security Considerations

 When considering the security and privacy of those involved in measurement or those whose traffic is measured, there is sensitive information communicated and observed at observation and measurement points described above, and protocol issues to consider.

+Each document that describes a measurement method must include a specific Security Considerations section to explore the privacy and security risks associated with the new metric or method.

 We refer the reader to the security and privacy considerations described in the Large-Scale Measurement of Broadband Performance (LMAP) Framework
 {{!RFC7594}}, which covers Active and Passive measurement techniques and supporting material on measurement context.